kshitijv09/we_chat/README.md

 Collection Name is the Sender's name
 4- Add new users/groups

-This app is gonna take hell of a long time to build
+This app is gonna take hell of a long time to build.